mstcl/mstcl.github.io/_posts/2022-03-01-unix-philosophy.md

 ## Do One Thing and Do It Well

-If you want a thorough summary of all the different "schools of thought" that concerns the term _UNIX philosophy_, I recommend the Wikipedia entry.
+Today, I want to talk about a small part of UNIX philosophy.
+If you want a thorough summary of all the different "schools of thought" that concerns the term UNIX philosophy, I recommend the Wikipedia entry.
 From there, you can probably find books and articles that will explain what it is better than I will be able to.

 From here onwards, I will focus on one of [/g/](https://boards.4channel.org/g/)'s most quoted component of UNIX